jinhyung-park-info/jinhyung-park-info.github.io/_pages/about.md

 Research Intern at the Computer Graphics and Applications Lab <br/>

 **Republic of Korea Army** (Dongducheon, Korea) &nbsp; &nbsp; | &nbsp; &nbsp; Mar 2017 - Dec 2018 <br/>
-Senior KATUSA at the 210 Field Artillery Brigade, 2nd Infantry Division (Korean Augmentation to the United States of Army) | May 2018 - Dec 2019 <br/>
+Senior [KATUSA](https://8tharmy.korea.army.mil/site/about/katusa-soldier-program.asp) (Korean Augmentation to the United States of Army) at the 210 Field Artillery Brigade, 2nd Infantry Division (May 2018 - Dec 2019) <br/>
-Liaison Specialist at the 210 Field Artillery Brigade, 2nd Infantry Division (Korean Augmentation to the United States of Army) | Mar 2017 - May 2018 <br/>
+Liaison Specialist at the 210 Field Artillery Brigade, 2nd Infantry Division (Mar 2017 - May 2018) <br/>

 Research Experience
 ------